mahdi-jewel/Python-Programming/README.md

 # Python-Programming
-some source code for python program sharing to python learner.jewel
+some source code for python program sharing to python learner.jewe